 Proto-punk Proto-punk (or protopunk) is the rock music played by garage bands from the 1960s to mid-1970s that presaged the punk rock movement.
 The Stooges, MC5, Death, etc.

 Psych or Psych Rock Psych refers to contemporary Psychedelic music, often with a darker edge informed by Punk or with Noise elements.
 See Love On The Dole.

-Punk Punk Rock is an anti-establishment music movement that began about 1976 (although precursors can be found several years earlier), exemplified by The Ramones, the Sex Pistols, The Clash, and The Damned.
+Punk Punk Rock is an anti-establishment music movement that began about 1976 (although precursors can be found several years earlier), exemplified by The Ramones, the Sex Pistols, The Clash and The Damned.
 The term is also used to describe subsequent music scenes that share key characteristics with those first-generation “punks”.
 The term is sometimes also applied to the fashions or the irreverent “DIY” (“do it yourself”) attitude associated with this musical movement.
-See The Last Round Up, The Radio Still Screams.
+See Bloodstains From The Grave, The Last Round Up, and The Radio Still Screams.